Sambridda/Palm-Oil-System-Design/README.md

 ## 7. Future Plan

-With the revised (Proposal III) architecture in place, the next phases are:
+With Proposal IV / ADA in place, the next phases are:

-**Simultaneous-Branch Operation (Architectural Outlook, Not Yet Calculated)**
-- All Proposal III analysis assumes sequential, single-branch water use.
-The coil sizing itself (2-inch bore throughout, with margins well above what P1 and P2 actually require) suggests the trunk main — not the branch coils — is the limiting element for a future upgrade.
-- A future revision could upsize the trunk main to allow P1/P2/P3 branches to draw simultaneously (P3 becoming a permanently-valved bypass branch rather than one gated behind P1/P2 completion), shortening P3's effective wait per P1 event and pushing throughput closer to the coil-delivery ceiling rather than the arbitration-window ceiling.
-No flow-split or trunk-sizing math has been carried out for this yet.
+**Open Items Carried From This Revision**
+- Confirm the 2°C / 24°C T10 outlet-temperature reference points against their intended design meaning (currently interpreted as extreme-cold and mild fill conditions).
+- Confirm the 90% Eco/Efficiency mode threshold — the 50% Full Throttle line is fixed by the existing batch-release trigger, but the upper boundary is a proposed value pending sign-off.
+- Consider the overlap-credited refinement to P3's dual-branch budget calculation (Section 6) if a less conservative throughput figure is wanted for planning purposes.

 **PO Tank Insulation**
-- Insulating the PO tank to T5's standard is the identified highest-leverage, lowest-capital-cost efficiency gain — its uninsulated loss currently outweighs its sensible heating duty roughly 7:1, and every megajoule saved there returns directly to P3's melting window.
+- Insulating the PO tank to T5's standard remains the identified highest-leverage, lowest-capital-cost efficiency gain — its uninsulated loss currently outweighs its sensible heating duty roughly 7:1, and every megajoule saved there returns directly to P3's melting window.
+Insulating it would also reduce the sensitivity of the PO tank's linearised loss term in the dynamic demand function to operating temperature, a secondary benefit for the ADA control law's accuracy.

 **Electrical Design**
 - Detailed electrical system design in AutoCAD, covering power distribution, protection coordination, and wiring layout strategies for the immersion array and pump drives.

 **Controls Architecture**
 - Discussion with the senior engineer to finalise the control philosophy — evaluating a PLC-based architecture against distributed individual controllers, and assessing the feasibility of PI control loops in place of hard on/off automation for improved stability and reduced thermal cycling.
+- Formal review of the ADA framework itself with the senior engineer — this architecture has not yet been formally reviewed and is pending discussion.

 **Instrumentation & HMI**
 - Full sensor schedule: selection, specification, and placement of temperature, level, and flow instruments across all four tanks and the solar loop.
-- HMI design for operator visibility, PO-tank designation/dispense workflow, and manual override capability.
+- HMI design for operator visibility, PO-tank designation/dispense workflow, suspicion-meter status display, and manual override capability.

 **Hydraulics & Pump Selection**
-- Head loss calculations for the coil circuits and the single-pump solar/primary loop.
-Hand calculations have been initiated; finalisation is deferred until site plumbing routing and the pipe NPS selection are confirmed.
+- Head loss calculations for the coil circuits and the single-pump solar/primary loop, now including the upsized 1.5-inch trunk main.
+Hand calculations have been initiated; finalisation is deferred until site plumbing routing is confirmed.
-- Pump selection based on the locked head loss and flow rate requirements.
+- Pump selection based on the locked head loss and flow rate requirements, sized for dual-branch worst-case simultaneous draw.

 ---